endian-labs/dht11km-mqtt-driver/README.md

 DHT11 is an inexpensive temperature and humidity sensor.

-This Python script will poll data from a DHT11 attached to a Raspberry Pi using the [dht11km](http://www.tortosaforum.com/raspberrypi/dht11driver.htm) and publish it to an MQTT broker.
+This Python script will poll data from a DHT11 attached to a Raspberry Pi using the [dht11km](http://www.tortosaforum.com/raspberrypi/dht11driver.htm) device driver and publish it to an MQTT broker.

 ## Installation